Hurricane Milton path tracker: Latest models, updates and more l LIVE coverage

 Power outage forecast during Hurricane Milton.
 (FOX Weather)

-But even after landfall, damaging winds are expected to track across the central Florida Peninsula.
-Milton is forecast to maintain hurricane strength even through its trek along the Atlantic coast, with Hurricane Warnings covering 11 million including the Orlando area and along the east coast from the St. Lucie/Martin County Line northward to Ponte Vedra Beach.
+Milton is forecast to maintain hurricane strength even through its trek toward the state's Atlantic coast, with Hurricane Warnings covering 11 million, including the Orlando area and along the east coast from the St. Lucie/Martin County Line northward to Ponte Vedra Beach.

 Storm surge will also be felt along the Atlantic coast of Florida from the Space Coast to the First Coast.
 This includes cities such as Daytona Beach, St. Augustine and Jacksonville Beach.

-Rainfall totals will reach 8–12 inches along Milton's path with isolated totals reaching 18 inches.
-Milton will present a threat of scattered tornadoes even ahead of landfall.
+Rainfall totals will reach 8–12 inches along Milton's path, with isolated totals reaching 18 inches.
+And Milton will present a threat of several tornadoes even ahead of landfall.

 Tampa evacuation zones